 Fact: Dust is a major problem with RBS rolled out over the attic insulation.
-This is why our RBS Chips and Thermal Control Membrane have multiple layers to deal with this problem.
+This is why our Thermal Control Membrane has multiple layers to deal with this problem.
 It's also proven, patented and once installed, will change the way your home feels forever.
 TCM is the only radiant barrier with a lifetime performance warranty.
 Before buying any radiant barrier or reflective insulation product ask about a performance warranty.

 Before you spend your energy conservation dollars on anything, especially a radiant barrier product, do some research, follow the logical path and ask a lot of questions.
 Specifically, ask for a lifetime performance warranty and compare samples.

 If you are still skeptical, give us a call and we will put a four foot square piece of TCM above your ceiling and come back the next day late afternoon and show you in real time how effective it is using an infrared camera.
 Click here to schedule that.